-But one type of game rises above the rest, and that’s the video game.
-We actually just did an article on why board games are preferable to video games, and while Joel made some great points in favor of games that involve dice and cardboard, I still think video games are the superior way to get your game time in.
+My colleague previously wrote an article on why board games are better than video games, and while there were some great points in favor of dice and cards, I still think video games are the superior way to get your gaming fix.

 1. Online Multiplayer

 In order to really play a board game, you and your friends need to physically get together in the same space.
-There are services out there that allow you to play pen and paper RPGs over the internet, but it doesn't offer the intended experience.
+There are services out there that allow you to play pen-and-paper RPGs over the internet, but it doesn't offer the intended experience.

 With video games, however, playing online with friends from next door or in another country is the intended way to play.
 And with services like PSN, Xbox Live, and Steam, it's easy to chat with your friends, setup games, and group up.

-2. Lack of Setup Time
+2. No Setup Time

 Between reading the rules, trying to interpret the rules so the rest of the group understands them, and then physically setting up the board and pieces, you could be looking at a pretty substantial amount of time to get in and start playing.

 With video games, the world in which you play is completely digital, so there's no need to spend arduous hours setting everything up.
-Instead, you simply need to turn on your console and play (assuming you've already purchased and downloaded the game).
+Instead, you just turn on your console and play (assuming you've already purchased and downloaded the game).

 3. Better Replay Value

 Even deeper board games are limited by the number of cards or mechanics offered within the game rules, and after a few games, you probably won't want to go back anymore.

-Contrast that with a game like Call of Duty, The Division 2, or Destiny, where you can literally spend hundreds of hours playing, and the value prospect clearly falls in the favor video games on this one.
+Contrast that with a game like Call of Duty, The Division 2, or Destiny, where you can literally spend hundreds of hours playing and the value prospect clearly falls in the favor video games on this one.

 4. No Pieces to Lose

 Perhaps a key piece to the game has been eaten by the dog, or half a deck of cards has fallen into that mysterious black hole where everything seems to end up.

 In video games, the actual game itself is safely stored on your hard drive.
 Short of a glitch in the game, your character won't lost his sword, nor will a key aspect of a quest go missing.

-5. Can Play Solo
+5. You Can Play Solo

 In a perfect world, we'd have our friends available for a board game night whenever we want them.
 We'd send out a group text to the crew, and they'd hop in their cars and be ready to play at a moment's notice.

 We're all busy humans and we can't be available to our friends whenever they want to play, but the digital world of video games is always ready for you.
-You simply need to hit the power button and enjoy!

 6. Requires Less Imagination

-In a pen and paper RPG, the game master tells you that you swing your sword and hit the giant skeleton, but in a video game, you see your character swing that sword and you see the effect it has the skeleton's now lifeless corpse.
+In a pen-and paper-RPG, the game master tells you that you swing your sword and hit the giant skeleton.
+But in a video game, you see your character swing that sword and you see the effect it has the skeleton's now lifeless corpse.

 Sure, with board games you'll see your pieces move around, or your hand-painted miniatures on the board, but it just doesn't compare to the visceral feel offered by electronic games.